 What is with the Boogie Brothers Stuff I am finding on the net as it relates to you.
 In addition I see it in the testimonials too?

 In June of 2008 I decided to re-create/brand my company for 2 reasons.
 1, my brother is now full time in the corporate sales world and doesn’t DJ any more.
 So I really can’t be Boogie Brothers without him in the picture and I refuse to suggest he’s still with me when he’s not.
 Secondly, I felt that the image of Boogie Brothers wasn’t consistent with the market I was shooting for.
 I do weddings for discriminating couples that understand the value I bring to the table.
 Boogie Brothers just felt wrong.
-The quality hasn’t changed but I am re-branding myself and sharing some strong opinion to gain a “difference factor” on the competition.
-Hopefully you are picking up on that as you peruse the web site.
+The quality hasn’t changed I simply re-branded myself.

-Years of experience, more referrals/testimonials than any other DJ company on the web, a best of nationwide by WeddingWire the last 10+ years in a row, a top 5 DJ company voted by brides during a survey by “THE KNOT” and our promise to not play the hokey pokey or chicken dance unless you request it.
+Years of experience, more referrals/testimonials than any other independent DJ company on the web, a best of nationwide by WeddingWire the last 10+ years in a row, a top 5 DJ company voted by brides during a survey by “THE KNOT” and our promise to not play the hokey pokey or chicken dance unless you request it.
 Oh – and a 12 point guarantee no other DJ in Michigan is willing to offer.

 Do you have our wedding song?

 Yes though you may stump me from time to time I have too much music to list.
 I also carry and use my iphone with 4g and Spotify Pro to access music on the fly if necessary and of course have a couple laptops on wifi (usually it’s at the venue).
 The conversation we have the Sunday or Monday prior to the reception ensures you I’ll have the real important “main” songs and anything else you desire.
 It is all part of my 12 point Michigan Wedding DJ Pledge.